HanaHelaly/Heart-Attack-ML/README.md

 # Heart Attack Predictor

 ## Overview
 The Heart Attack Predictor is a web-based application designed to predict the risk of heart attacks based on user inputs.
 It leverage machine learning models trained on medical data to provide predictions.
-The application includes a user-friendly interface built with Dash components and Flask to ensure seamless interaction and scalability.
+The application includes a user-friendly interface built with Dash components.

 ![Webapp Demo](https://github.com/HanaHelaly/Heart-Attack-ML/blob/main/HA.gif)